Ohio nears 1M unemployment claims over 5 weeks amid virus - WHIZ News

 “This is a time for cooperation, not inflammatory and overblown rhetoric,” Obhof said.

-The lawmaker, Sen. Andrew Brenner, a Republican who represents portions of central Ohio, said his comments had been misreported but apologized to Acton.
+The lawmaker, Sen. Andrew Brenner, a Republican who represents portions of central Ohio, said Wednesday night his comments had been misreported but apologized to Acton.
+He apologized again Thursday while dropping the misreported contention.

-“I am confident that Governor DeWine and Dr. Acton have Ohio’s best interests in mind, and I appreciate their hard work and efforts in finding a responsible path forward,” Brenner said in a prepared statement released Wednesday night.
+“I have always had a strong relationship with the Jewish Community, and firmly believe using the holocaust as an analogy or comparison for a public policy debate is offensive and demeans the tremendous sacrifices and atrocities Jews endured during World War II,” Brenner said in a Thursday afternoon statement.

 CHARITY